reyj1999/calendar-mirror/README.md

 A Casper Calendar pre-built binary for Ubuntu 22.04 can be downloaded from the [binary folder](https://github.com/crispinalan/caspercalendar/tree/main/binary).
 It includes a directory called  <ins>diphones</ins> containing the diphone wav files for speaking and the Ubuntu CopperSpice shared libraries to run the application.

 You need to run programs compiled on Debian on Debian and programs compiled on Ubuntu on Ubuntu due to ABI incompatibilites.

+Use a menu editor such as [MenuLibre](https://github.com/bluesabre/menulibre) to create an application launcher for Casper Calendar and add it to the system menu.

 ## Casper Calendar Usage